MatthewDahl/fastify-esm-types-repro/README.md

 ## The Issue

 When using ESM modules with TypeScript, plugin type augmentations aren't visible during test execution.
-This specifically affects projects where plugins depend on other plugins' type augmentations.
+This specifically affects projects where plugins depend on other plugins' type augmentations, causing runtime errors in tests despite TypeScript compilation succeeding.

 ## Steps to Reproduce